robertoman37/robertoman37.github.io/history/warmups/warmups.md

 > 1. Disagreeable World War I decisions
 > 2. Didn't discuss legitimate problems
 > 3. Killed **A LOT** of his own people

+## 12/2/22
+### What were the four major conditions Germany was required to agree to in the Treaty of Versailles?
+Which condition were they most upset about?
+> 1. War reparations
+> 2. war guilt
+> 3. no more military
+> 4. give up land
+>
+> The condition that they were most upset about was the war reparations, because that ended up crippling their economy.